APPLICATIONS OF INSULATED METAL PANELS – Globe Panels

 2) SHED ROOF

-This kind of roof does not require particular techniques since, in general, the very steep pitch guarantees a good water flow.
-To find an excellent joining solution between the sloping pitch made of panels and the vertical glazed structure, we recommend the creation of a special closure flashing according to the customer’s design and shaped to be combined with the ribbed panel (Drawing 11).
+Shed roof does not require particular techniques since, in general, the very steep pitch guarantees a good water flow.
+To find an excellent joining solution between the sloping pitch made of panels and the vertical glazed structure, we recommend creating a special closure flashing according to the customer’s design and shaped to be combined with the ribbed panel (Drawing 11).

 3) ROOF FOR PREFABRICATED STRUCTURE

-complied with as well. if overlapping operations have to be carried out, as occurs frequently in these cases, it is a good rule to subdivide the total length into three, in order not to have any overlapping at the highest point (Drawing 14). on the other hand, it is not advisable to use the panel with a narrower bending radius, since the external and internal metal facing could be scratched and the polyurethane foam would lose continuity.
+complied with as well.
+If overlapping operations have to be carried out, as frequently occurs in these cases, it is an excellent rule to subdivide the total length into three to avoid overlapping at the highest point (Drawing 14).
+On the other hand, we do not advise to use the panel with a narrower bending radius, since the external and internal metal facing could be scratched.
+The polyurethane foam would lose continuity.

 1) ASSEMBLY INSTRUCTIONS

 The assembly of wall panels foresees the application of self-tapping screws applied from the exterior towards the interior.
 In general, the screw must join the two fins of the female screw and the male screw of two contiguous panels.
-Moreover, in the proximity of end (external and internal) supports, it is suggested to also apply a safety screw at the center (drawing 15). particular attention must be paid to the power of the electric screwer because an excessive force towards the interior could scratch the external panel surface.
-Regardless of the panel thickness, the support structure must anyhow foresee horizontal currents located at a maximum distance of 3.5 m in case of possible cuts to perform during the installation; the borders must be properly cleaned from off-cuts to avoid following degradation phenomena.
+Moreover, in the proximity of end (external and internal) supports, it is suggested to apply a safety screw at the center (Drawing 15).
+Please pay particular attention to the power of the electric screwer because an excessive force towards the interior could scratch the external panel surface.
+Regardless of the panel thickness, the support structure must foresee horizontal currents located at a maximum distance of 3.5 m in case of possible cuts to perform during the installation.
+To avoid following degradation phenomena we recommend to clean properly from off-cuts the borders.
 These operations are often foreseen when a connection at an orthogonal angle must be made between the walls.

-The use of the wall panel foresees a series of finishes that must be carried out to render the covering work functional and aesthetic.
-These finishes, made with prepainted steel or aluminum profiles (not necessarily of the same color of the panel), are of two types.
+The use of the wall panel foresees a series of finishes that render the covering work functional and aesthetic.
+There are two types of prepainted steel or aluminum profiles – not necessarily of the same color as the panel.
 The first one includes structural support profiles, such as horizontal elements on the ground and top (with “u,” “l,” or “z” shape according to the design) or internal vertical elements (in general with “u” or “l” shape).
-These profiles are generally of high thickness, of 8/10 or 10/10, according to the selected material, and they foresee an anchoring to the panel or the building structure through self-tapping screws (drawing 16).
+These profiles are generally of high thickness, of 8/10 or 10/10, according to the selected material.
+They foresee an anchoring to the panel or the building structure through self-tapping screws (Drawing 16).

-The second type includes profiles with no structural function, but they are needed to cover the joints between the angular walls or special joints, and they are generally 5/10 thick.
-They are only anchored to the panel with steel rivets (drawing 17).
+The second type includes profiles with no structural function.
+The help to cover the joints between the angular walls or special joints, and they are generally 5/10 thick.
+To anchor to the panel only with steel rivets (Drawing 17).